technologiestiftung/opencpu-docker-example/README.md

   - MacOS `brew cask install docker` or by [download](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
   - Windows by [download](https://hub.docker.com/editions/community/docker-ce-desktop-windows)

-## How To

-Basic instructions can be found here: [www.opencpu.org/download.html](https://www.opencpu.org/download.html)
+Basic instructions about opencpu can be found here: [www.opencpu.org/download.html](https://www.opencpu.org/download.html)

+## How Tos

+### Reach RStudio & opencpu

 > Now simply open [http://localhost/ocpu/](http://localhost/ocpu/) and [http://localhost/rstudio/](http://localhost/rstudio/) in your browser!
 Login via rstudio with user: opencpu (passwd: opencpu) to build or install apps.

 **!Hint:** Since PORT 80 is used we need to use the 8004 PORT:

-- opencpu api explorer is at http://localhost:8004/ocpu
+- opencpu api explorer is at [http://localhost:8004/ocpu](http://localhost:8004/ocpu)
-- rstudio  is at http://localhost:8004/rstudio (user: opencpu password: opencpu)
+- rstudio  is at [http://localhost:8004/rstudio](http://localhost:8004/rstudio) (user: opencpu password: opencpu)

+### Add Files to the Container

-The folder `./workspace` is mapped into the working directory of the container at `/home/opencpu` all files in workspace will directly we available in the container.
+The folder `./workspace` is mapped into the working directory of the container at `/home/opencpu` all files in workspace will directly we available in the container and in RStudio.
+If you do changes in RStudio to these files they will be saved to your local drive.

 ### Run the Container